Test Information 2021-22

 Can I bring my cell phone or other electronic devices to this test?

-Absolutly not.
-Leave it in your locker or at home.
-Unfortunatly if you are using your phone or other devices not labeled as OK by the manual, your test will be marked void and you will have to retake it on your own dime.
+Absolutely not!
+Please leave all devices (smart watches included) in your locker or at home.
+Unfortunately, if you use your phone or other device (that has not been pre-approved), your test will be marked as void and you will have to retake the test on your own time and at your own expense.

 When Is the SAT Over?

 The release time for students taking the SAT will vary slightly by test center or even by room in a test center.
 The main sections take 3 hours and students are given 15 minutes for breaks, and there’s setup time before the test can begin and time to explain the instructions before each section.
 Some students will take the SAT Essay, which lasts an additional 50 minutes.
 Your test may also include a 20-minute extra section to test questions for future SAT tests.
-Students taking the SAT with no Essay should finish between 12:15 and 12:45 p.m. and students taking the SAT with Essay should finish between 1 and 1:30 p.m.
+Students taking the SAT with no Essay should finish around 12:15 to 12:45 p.m. and students taking the SAT with Essay should finish between 1 and 1:30 p.m.
+This will vary for students with approved accommodations.

 Once the test is complete and all test booklets turned in, the proctor will return all electronic devices and backpacks.